 International financial Institutions such as the World Bank and the International Monetary Fund are facing varied economical, financial, political, social and environmental issues today.
 Their role with regards to the administration of global distributive justice, minimising poverty or aiding in the developmental processes is being called into question.
 In this paper, the author has tried to expose the internal working procedure of these institutions and the effects of their policies which have been debated vigorously as skepticism looms large in the wake of a worsening economic situation and living standards especially in the Developing and Least Developed countries.

-Editor’s note: Securitization has undoubtedly emerged globally as an important technique for bundling assets and segregating risks into marketable securities.
+By Hardeep Singh Chawla and Aashna Chawla, Amity Law School Editor’s note: Securitization has undoubtedly emerged globally as an important technique for bundling assets and segregating risks into marketable securities.
 However, when securitization acquires a tendency of becoming transnational, there are several issues which emerge.
-Let us consider a situation where an Indian company, in order to market its handicapped […]
+Let us consider a situation where an […]

 By Priya Desai, SVKM’s Pravin Gandhi College of Law, Mumbai and Devanshi Sethi, Rizvi Law College, Mumbai “Editor’s Note: A tax treaty is an agreement entered into between two countries whereby they decide to avoid double taxation of goods and services, in order to facilitate smooth international trade.
 In what is regarded […]